yakkomajuri/react-from-scratch/README.md

 It was very much inspired by the extremely well-written <i>[Creating a React App… From Scratch.](https://blog.usejournal.com/creating-a-react-app-from-scratch-f3c693b84658)</i> by [@paradoxinversion](https://github.com/paradoxinversion), an article that is so good it is referenced in the [official React Docs](https://reactjs.org/docs/create-a-new-react-app.html#creating-a-toolchain-from-scratch).

-However, times change, and I wanted to build a modern React app from scratch in 2021.
+However, times change, and I wanted to build a modern React app from scratch following the latest developments.
 As such, I had a few more "essentials" to include in the toolchain, and wanted to work with the latest versions of core libraries.
 In some ways, I see this as the `latest` version of the tutorial mentioned above.

 ## 🎯 Objective